alexcumplido/alexcumplido/README.md

 ### Hello there!

-Front End Developer with technical communication focusing on clean code.
-Passionate about translating business logic to an easy-to-use UI.
-Solid basis in GIT, HTML, CSS, Sass, JavaScript, React and currently migrating to TypeScript.
+Front-End with technical communication and a passion for translating business logic into an easy-to-use UI.
+Problem-solving in team scenarios and writing clean code is what I enjoy.
+I have a solid basis in GIT, HTML, CSS, and JavaScript.
+Currently working on React and migrating to TypeScript.

 👨‍💻 See [my website](https://alexcumplido.github.io/portfolio/) for more information!